Choens/blood-sugars/_posts/2015-07-28-Get-CGM-Data.md

         cval = mongo.cursor.value(ns_cursor)

         ## Place the values of the record into the appropriate location in the vectors.
+        ## Must catch NULLS for each record or the vectors will have different lengths when we are done.
         device[i] <- if( is.null(mongo.bson.value(cval, "device")) ) NA else mongo.bson.value(cval, "device")
         date[i] <- if( is.null(mongo.bson.value(cval, "date")) ) NA else mongo.bson.value(cval, "date")
         dateString[i] <- if(is.null(mongo.bson.value(cval, "dateString")) ) NA else mongo.bson.value(cval, "dateString")